tkxwaweru/construct-assist/README.md

-# CodeIgniter 4 Application Starter
+# Construct-Assist

-## What is CodeIgniter?
+## What is Construct-Assist?

-CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
+Construct-Assist is a web application that aims to ease service acquisistion for construction project managers specifically in Nairobi, Kenya.

+The system was built using the codeigniter 4 PHP framework.
 More information can be found at the [official site](https://codeigniter.com).

 This repository holds a composer-installable app starter.
 It has been built from the